In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 "I spend a lot of time in front of the computer — reading, writing, interacting," he writes.
 From his rented apartment, "I beam myself onto stages around the world, speaking about the protection of civil liberties in the digital age to audiences of students, scholars, lawmakers, and technologists."

 He says he doesn't get out much, and his Russian isn't great.
-But he's become a bit more social since his longtime girlfriend from the U.S., Lindsay Mills, moved to Moscow three years ago.
+But he has become a bit more social since his longtime girlfriend from the U.S., Lindsay Mills, moved to Moscow three years ago.
 They've since married.